martinrotter/textosaurus/ISSUE_TEMPLATE.md

 <!---
-Dear Scipio contributor, please RESPECT this template.
+Dear Textilosaurus contributor, please RESPECT this template.
 Also, you might be interested in reading this: http://www.chiark.greenend.org.uk/~sgtatham/bugs.html -->